Skip to main content

 View Theresa’s full bio on her website.

-Using The Whole Animal (3 day course)
+Using The Whole Animal

-Have you ever wondered what happens to the parts of an animal which don’t make it onto your grocery store shelves?
-This course covers some options for using those parts.
 This course will introduce you to what parts of an animal are useful for what products and how to preserve those parts until they can be used.
 We will cover all basic butchery for both food and utilitarian items, as well as those parts not often seen as useful.
+Multiple levels of technologies from stone to steel will be covered!

-Multiple levels of technologies from stone to steel will be covered.
-Some examples of what will be covered in the course are as follows:
+Some examples of what will be covered in Butchery Section of the course are as follows:

 Organs: Removing, sorting and cleaning the edible organs as well as the utilitarian ones such as: brains for tanning the skin, the bladder for water bags and intestines for thread.